 Especially if you want to work in translation, interpretation, or other jobs that heavily involve languages, having the Korean language included in your repertoire is a massive advantage.

 Although many foreigners can speak Korean, it remains a language that few people can use as their talent.
-Therefore, it can be more advantageous to speak Korean proficiently rather than Japanese or Chinese, or Russian, Spanish, French, and so on, for that matter.
+Therefore, it can be more advantageous to speak Korean proficiently rather than Japanese or Chinese, Russian, Spanish, French, and so on, for that matter.

 If you’re thinking about learning Asian languages, why not start with Korean?
-We have few tips to help you learn fast.
+We have a few tips to help you learn fast.

-Is Korean worth learning?
+Is learning Korean worth it?

-Second, if you are going to visit or live in Korea, it will undoubtedly be a new language worth learning for you.
+Second, if you visit or live in Korea, it will undoubtedly be a new language worth learning for you.
 Same if it is a language connected to your family history or your university degree.
 Perhaps learning Korean might even be necessary for your job!

 It could also be that the reasons above don’t apply to you.
-You may just want to learn a language and Korean just happens to be the one you’ve been contemplating taking on.
+You may want to learn a language and Korean just happens to be the one you’ve been contemplating taking on.

-Is Korean hard to Learn?
+Is Korean hard to learn?

 Generally, learning Korean isn’t difficult to learn.
 It may depend on your native language or language learning experience.
-But there’s nothing too difficult when you give your heart, time, and energy to learn something, which also applies to learning Korean.
+But there’s nothing too complicated when you give your heart, time, and energy to learn something, which also applies to learning Korean.

-Should I Learn Korean?
+Should I learn Korean?

 But it’s in its usefulness both in living and traveling in South Korea and how you can utilize it for work that you can truly see what a magnificent language Korean is to learn.